Jean, Count of Paris: First engagement

 Prince Jean was due to marry Duchess Tatjana of Oldenburg (b.
 1974) in 2001.
 Duchess Tatjana is the youngest daughter of Duke Johann of Oldenburg (b.
 1940) and his wife, Countess Ilka of Ortenburg (b.
 1942).
 Her elder sister Eilika married Archduke Georg of Austria in 1997.
 However, the wedding was cancelled at the last moment because of a dispute over religious denomination: Jean's father, Henri, feared the Orléans claim to the throne would be compromised if there were to be a Protestant heir.

 Second engagement and marriage

-On 29 November 2008, Henri,then Count of Paris, announced the engagement of Jean, the then Duke of Vendôme, to Maria Magdalena Philomena Juliana Johanna de Tornos y Steinhart, born in Vienna on 19 June 1977.
-The pair are distantly related, as both are descendants of Count Jaroslav Bořita of Martinice and his first wife, Eusebia von Sternberg (1584–1634).
+On 29 November 2008, Henri, then Count of Paris, announced the engagement of Jean, the then Duke of Vendôme, to Maria Magdalena Philomena Juliana Johanna de Tornos y Steinhart, born in Vienna on 19 June 1977.
+The pair are distantly related, as both are descendants of Count Jaroslav Bořita of Martinice and his first wife, Baroness Maria Eusebia von Sternberg (1584–1634).
 The civil wedding, conducted by Mayor Rachida Dati, took place on 19 March 2009 in Paris.
 The religious wedding was held on 2 May 2009 at the Cathédrale Notre-Dame at Senlis, with a reception at the Château de Chantilly.
 The bride wore a gown by Christian Lacroix and a jacket embroidered by Maison Lesage.